MatteoPieroni/create-blurred-background-images/README.md

 ## Usage
 If you download, to run this utility just:
-1. extract the archive in you preferred folder
+1. extract the archive in your preferred folder
 2. execute blurred-background-images.exe

 and you're all set! 🍻